 What happens when an eternally curious mind decides to drop out of grad school?
 With scientific journals available on the web, Deb branched out of the world of infectious diseases and into neurology and cognition.
-With a lifelong curiosity in how people learn, Debbie took full advantage of being in the medical community and attended countless conferences and lectures in neurology and psychiatry and the psychosocial impact that environment has on learning.
+With a lifelong curiosity in how people learn, she took full advantage of being in the medical community and attended countless conferences and lectures in neurology and psychiatry and the psychosocial impact that environment has on learning.
 This insatiable interest took her down the "rabbit holes" of genetic factors, brain injuries, brain anomolies, learning disorders, and exceptional learners.

 While volunteering in the reading program for Grade 1 at AHISD, Deb studied the readers and the psychosocial dynamics involved in their reading fluency.
 Not only was it fun teaching kids to read, but the scientist inside wanted more data and subjects (aka students).
 Becoming a full-time substitute teacher at AH Junior School and obtaining a teaching certificate opened the door to the world of education.
 The challenge of teaching kids that learn differently or in need of some learning modifications keeps Debbie inquisitive and constantly examining current research in neuro-cognition.